 Many years ago during my MA program, one of the groups presented the idea that challenge and change only had three letters difference.
 I mention this on the homepage of this website as well.
 The ‘lle‘ in my own way led me to look at liabilities, limitations and excuses in my personal and professional life.
 Wow, what a wake up call that was.

-Almost a decade later this same phrase came up again while sitting on the Board of Directors for the local chapter of the American Society for Training and Development (now Association for Talent Development) in 2010 as President Elect.
+Almost a decade later this same phrase, challenge to change, came up again while sitting on the Board of Directors for the local chapter of the American Society for Training and Development (now Association for Talent Development) in 2010 as President Elect.
 My task at the time was to create the annual event for our Valley of the Sun Chapter.
 I wanted to use the phrase, but wasn’t sure just how to pull it off.

-Synchronistically, within a couple of weeks I got a phone call from Neil Dempster, noting his awareness of my task and asking if he could help.
+Synchronistically, within a couple of weeks I got a phone call from a past president of the National Speakers Association, noting his awareness of my task and asking if he could help.
 I didn’t know Neil at the time, but our conversation soon turned amazingly productive.
-I mentioned considering the phrase as a theme for the conference and within moments ‘The Shift: Challenge to Change – removing liabilities, limitations and excuses in the workplace’ was born.
+I mentioned considering the phrase as a theme for the conference and within moments ‘The Shift: Challenge to Change – removing liabilities, limitations and excuses in the workplace‘ was born.

 The theme was a hit and comments reflected it was one of the best events in the last decade, so I was pleased that our efforts and the presenters who contributed were so well received.
 As organizations go, I left shortly thereafter because I felt overwhelmed with the responsibility of the President’s office and felt little support from the board at the time with the exception of a few.
 They weren’t enough to keep me satisfied.

-What happened, though, was the momentum continued and the organization started to grow again thanks to those few who did weather the storm.
+What happened, though, was the momentum continued and the organization started to grow again thanks to those few who did weather the storm; the challenge to change was met.
 I was led to do other things for several years and just recently was contacted to help strategize the 2015 annual conference.
 I was more than happy to do so and, to my surprise, was asked to speak at it as well.
 Now I just have to come up with a topic.
 Right?

 I hope that you can see yourself in the throes of change and meeting (if not transcending) your own challenges in the coming days, weeks and years ahead.
 Of course, I’m always here to help.
 That’s what I do.
 I’ve got a little experience in it as you might imagine.
 Thanks for stopping by and I hope you reach out to help others, too.